 We believe that a diverse and inclusive community is critical to the success of our educational and research missions.
 A diverse department is necessary for making our educational programs accessible to a wide range of students, bringing multiple perspectives to our research program, and creating a supportive and welcoming culture that is critical to student success.
 Awareness of the need for diversity and inclusion is especially critical in computer science, a discipline with a long track record of underrepresenting women and minorities.

 Diversity initiatives at Johns Hopkins University and the Whiting School of Engineering:

 Funding Opportunity: Vivien Thomas PhD Scholars

-The Vivien Thomas Scholars Initiative (VTSI) is dedicated to nurturing, mentoring and connecting the exceptional diverse talent that exists at historically black colleges and universities (HBCUs) and other minority serving institutions (MSIs) to STEM graduate education and future leadership in STEM careers.
+The Vivien Thomas Scholars Initiative is dedicated to nurturing, mentoring, and connecting the exceptional diverse talent that exists at historically black colleges and universities and other minority serving institutions to STEM graduate education and future leadership in STEM careers.

-Interested students must apply directly to the desired PhD program, and also submit a supplemental application for the scholarship.
-Note the December 1st deadline for scholarship applications.
+Interested students must apply directly to their desired PhD program and submit a supplemental application for the scholarship.
+Please note the December 1 deadline for scholarship applications.